Mara Sattei: Biography

 On 4 December 2022, Mara Sattei's participation in the Sanremo Music Festival 2023 was officially announced.
-Her entry is titled "Duemilaminuti" and is the result of collaboration with Måneskin's frontman Damiano David and Tha Supreme.
+Her entry was titled "Duemilaminuti" and was the result of collaboration with Måneskin's frontman Damiano David and Tha Supreme.

-In 2024 she published a collaborative album with his brother Tha Supreme Casa Gospel, which peaked at number two on Italian Album Charts and was certified gold by FIMI.
+In 2024 she published a collaborative album with his brother Thasup Casa Gospel, which peaked at number two on Italian Album Charts and was certified gold by FIMI.
+The single "Giorni tristi" was released on 12 September 2025, followed by the single "Sopra di me" on 21 November.
+The two singles preceded his third studio album, Che me ne faccio del tempo, released digitally on 13 February 2026, and physically on 27 February.

+On 30 November 2025, she was announced among the participants of the Sanremo Music Festival 2026.
+She competed with the song "Le cose che non sai di me", which placed 29th.

+Personal life

+Since 2023 she has been romantically linked to the guitarist and record producer from Bari Alessandro Donadei, aka Dona.